leafnode-app/leafnode/README.md

 - [x] Fix connecting app to postgres in conteiner (network issues)
 - [x] Prod build on images for ENV
 - [x] Separate env files (DB, APP, LOCAL) for development along with using in compose (APP, DB)
-- [ ] Deleting documents should remove associated texts
+- [x] Deleting documents should remove associated texts - soft delete - flag is_deleted, we keep texts for training (need to mention to users)
 - [ ] Update document response to return list of texts by id (render by order)
 - [ ] Function to get all texts by document (not lists by ids)
 - [ ] Execute document stored in repo